blinq-io/executions-service/docs/deployment_plan.md

     - Socket routes are on port 5003
     - configure the deployment.yaml file
     - run: `kubectl apply -f deployments/executions-service-deployment.yaml`
-2. Connect the frontend to the backend server
+2. Connect the frontend to the backend server - ✅ Done
-3. Update the worker image to use the correct backend target urls
+3. Update the worker image to use the correct backend target urls -
+4. Implement cleanup for workers & have better failure handling
 4.